Stripe Connect for Marketplace Payments Explained: Account Types, Onboarding, and Pricing (2026 Guide)

 Can marketplaces use deferred onboarding to let unverified sellers start immediately?

-Yes--hold funds on unverified charges, then use destination charges with transfer_data.destination post-verification (Prometora 2026, Stripe docs).
+Yes, hold funds on unverified charges, then use destination charges with transfer_data.destination pointing to the seller's Recipient-configured account once verification is complete (Prometora 2026, Stripe docs).

-Which Stripe Connect account type is best for a ride-hailing or rental marketplace?
+Which Stripe Connect configuration is best for a ride-hailing or rental marketplace?

 What global features does Stripe Connect offer for payouts and payments?

-To implement on greenmoov.app, review Stripe docs for your region and test Account Links in sandbox mode.
+To implement on greenmoov.app, review the Accounts v2 docs for your region and test Account Links in sandbox mode.